 Finally, a chemical engineer has to design a process and then run a batch of the feedstock through the process and assess the output.
 Does it have the required amount of the desired chemical?
 Does it need further refining or concentration?
 Are there harmful or dangerous byproduct chemicals in the mix?
 The social engineering equivalents of this process are experiments, surveys, and statistics which measure the effect of the process on the population.
 Was the goal achieved?
 Were The People harmed by any of side-effects of the process?

 Now let’s compare this proposed field of social engineering with how public policy decisions are made, historically and in the present.
 First, who’s doing the engineering?
 Are they trained in psychology, economics, or any other social science?
 Do they have any sort of engineering background?
 For the most part, no: Historically the people defining these policies (think Confucius, Moses, Thomas Jefferson, etc.), to the extent they had any training at all, had a general education with no systematic experience in any of these fields.
 Today, the majority of legislators are lawyers and businesspeople with little or no experience or training in these areas either.
 And although lawmakers today have staff to assist them, some of whom have relevant experience or training, nearly all of that is in a field known as “public policy”, a field in which you can get a degree without having to take a single experimental psychology or engineering course.
-This means that public policy is to social engineering what institutional food preparation is to chemical engineering.
+This means that the field of “public policy” is to “social engineering” what institutional food preparation is to chemical engineering.
 Such public policy “chefs” have recipes they can follow, and can usually judge the output and tune the process a little to improve the result.
 However, because they lack the knowledge of human behavior necessary to create new recipes, it is simply not reasonable to expect them to create a new system from scratch now that it has become clear that we need one.

 So, what we’ve done is turn the process of defining our moral codes and our public policy over to people who, besides the fact that they lack the temperament to do it right (i.e., are SDAP), also simply lack the skills to do it well.
 It’s the social engineering equivalent of contracting with your moonshining neighbor when you need a batch of chemotherapy drug.
 Sure, the process of distilling alcohol from corn is also an example of chemical engineering, but is that really the way we want to go here?

-These previous generations of social engineers will be referred to in Matchism as “amateur social engineers”.
+These previous generations of social engineers will be referred to in matchism as “amateur social engineers”.
 Calling them engineers at all is a bit of a stretch since they generally don’t follow even the most important tenets of engineering.
 Nevertheless they do have some actual engineering skills, albeit primarily of the “seat of the pants” variety, which makes them more than just “social designers” or “social architects”.
 And this is not meant as a slight to amateurs in general: skilled and conscientious amateurs can often perform as well as professionals in many fields.
 Unfortunately neither chemical engineering nor social engineering are among them.

 This also addresses the issue of those who would reject “social engineering” as a field because they don’t want to be engineered/controlled/manipulated.
 This would be a naive position to take because we are already continuously subjected to this type of influence.
 In addition to the “amateur social engineers” working in public policy there are even larger numbers of them working in other fields, most notably the business specialties of sales and marketing.
 These groups are essentially using some of the same behavioral engineering techniques used in social engineering, but instead of using them for the benefit of the individual or society as a whole, the goal is to influence human behavior (purchasing habits) by exploiting what they know about human dispositions (their desires and fears) to benefit a small group of people (the employees and shareholders of corporations).
 You’d also have to include politicians, the clergy, con-artists, and in many cases your own friends, family, and coworkers among those who use behavioral engineering techniques to influence your behavior, and not always with your best interests foremost in their minds.
-At least with Matchism these efforts will be labeled as such and you will have some say as to whether any particular technique will be applied to your behavior.
+At least with matchism these efforts will be labeled as such and you will have some say as to whether any particular technique will be applied to your behavior.

-To summarize, here are the distinguishing characteristics of social engineering in Matchism vs. the way it’s been used up to this point:
+To summarize, here are the distinguishing characteristics of social engineering in matchism vs. the way it’s been used up to this point:

-- Social engineering in Matchism is “social” not only in domain, but in process: The People, rather than some corporation or SDAP leadership, will be defining our goals and then specifying what tools and techniques are appropriate to use to achieve them.
+- Social engineering in matchism is “social” not only in domain, but in process: The People, rather than some corporation or SDAP leadership, will be defining our goals and then specifying what tools and techniques are appropriate to use to achieve them.

 - Social engineering is a systemic field: It’s not sufficient to show that some technique works, we also need to know what the side effects are.
 This distinguishes social engineering, which considers the overall effects on the entire system, from simple behavioral engineering, which is only concerned with changing the behavior at the individual level, nevermind the consequences.

-- Social engineers will recognize that there are multiple classes of behavioral engineering and that it is best for each individual and for The People as a whole to use the least invasive class that is effective, “best” being defined by having the least effect on individual freedom and stress levels.
-Matchism distinguishes 5 classes of behavioral engineering:
+- Social engineers will recognize that there are multiple classes of behavioral engineering and that it is best for each individual and for The People as a whole to use the least invasive class that is effective, “best” being defined by having the least effect on individual freedom and stress levels. natchism distinguishes 5 classes of behavioral engineering: